Kornelkaaaa/Athlete-Meet-Management-System/README.md

 - Domain-driven modeling and layered architecture

 ---
+## Collaboration Note
+This project was completed as part of a team-based academic system design effort.
+My contributions focused on backend architecture, relational database modeling, API workflow design, and transactional rules.

+---

 ## Disclaimer
 This project represents a backend system design and modeling exercise created for academic purposes.
 It is not a production-ready deployment but demonstrates backend architectural reasoning and data-driven design.